Destination Stewardship Research

 COVID-19 Pandemic Relief in the Caribbean

 In collaboration with the Caribbean Tourism Organization (CTO), the GW International Institute of Tourism Studies conducted a study on the early effects of COVID-19 on Caribbean destination management and marketing organizations.
-To learn what the Caribbean tourism industry's early responses to the pandemic actually were and what was working, our team inventoried tourism destination actions from March-May 2020 on mobility, economic relief, destination management and community support, crisis communication and destination marketing.
-We sourced information from websites, databases, and social media channels and a survey of CTO's member countries.
+To learn what the Caribbean tourism industry's early responses to the pandemic actually were and what was working, our team inventoried tourism destination actions from March-May 2020 on mobility, economic relief, destination management and community support, crisis communication, and destination marketing.
+We sourced information from websites, databases, social media channels, and a survey of CTO's member countries.
 Our findings can be found in the Destination Organization Responses to COVID-19 Report, which was compiled to help organizations prepare for sustainable recovery and adapt lessons learned to potential future crises.